 You are required by law to provide notice of copyright on the first page of photocopied material.
 Copyright information in a serial is printed within the first five pages of the issue, usually near the mast head or on the contents page.
 In a non-serial, the notice of copyright is printed on the verso of the title page near Library of Congress information, preceded by the © symbol.

-The best way to provide us with the copyright information is to photocopy the title page and the copyright page along with the pages to go on Reserve.
+The best way to provide us with the copyright information is to photocopy the title page along with the pages to go on Reserve.
 You may write or type the information on the first page of each photocopy.

 More copyright information:

 - The Copyright Clearance Center's Campus Guide to Copyright Compliance

 - Copyright Law of the United States and Related Laws Contained in Title 17 of the United States Code (U.S. Copyright Office)